 - Any device with an On/Off switch.

-If you get hungry while waiting, there are selected food items inside which you can purchase.
+If you get hungry while waiting, there are selected food items inside that you can purchase.

-Your agency can book your US Visa appointment 15 days after they submitted the complete requirements including the USD160.00 fee.
-15 days is the standard visa appointment wait times for non-imimigrat visa types.
+Your agency can book your US Visa appointment 16 days after they submit the complete requirements including the USD185.00 fee.

 Be at the embassy at least 15 minutes before your schedule.
 Bring only the requirements given by your shipping company.